Higher Education Leadership Opportunity, Office of Professional Development and Communications, Graduate School, UW-Madison

 - Assist with the Graduate School’s communications to graduate students.
 Create GradConnections; maintain webpages and WiscLists.
 Keep event calendars current.
 Explore and utilize new ways to promote OPD’s events through marketing and outreach.
-Edit the Guide to Graduate Student Life.
+Edit Graduate Student Life.

 - Provide administrative support using independent initiative and judgement.
 Provide logistical support for events and enlist the support of student volunteers.

 - Engage in a guided exploration of higher education topics and academic leadership through research, job shadowing and other activities.